Lucsantosg/CloudLogAnalysis/cfapps/logging_view_cli.md

 {:pre: .pre}

-# Analyzing logs from the CLI
+# Analyzing CF logs from the CLI
 {: #analyzing_logs_cli}

 In the {{site.data.keyword.Bluemix}}, you can view, filter, and analyze logs through the command line interface.
-Use the command line to manage logs programmatically.
 {:shortdesc}

 To analyze Cloud Foundry (CF) application logs, use the following command: `cf logs` For more information, see [Analyzing CF app logs from the CLI](/docs/services/CloudLogAnalysis/logging_view_cli.html#analyzing_cf_logs_cli).

-To analyze Docker container logs, use the following command: `cf ic logs` For more information, see [Analyzing Docker container logs from the CLI](/docs/services/CloudLogAnalysis/logging_view_cli.html#analyzing_container_logs_cli).
-This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure.

 ## Analyzing CF app logs from the CLI